hannahdesmond/mastery-curriculum/chapter3/README.md

 The set of messages that can be sent to an object is called its **interface** (from _inter_ (between) and _face_ (form) – so literally the shape of the space 'between objects').

 <diagram of interfaces as holes on an object>

-## What happens when we send an object a message?

-Every message that can be received by an object has some sort of **procedure** attached to it.
-This is a set of instructions that is read by the machine, to produce some desired outcome.
-We'll go into much more detail about how to write these procedures later.

-Like many program objects, these procedures have names.
-A named procedure is called a **method**.
-Executing the procedure is referred to as _calling the method_.

-> An interface is a list of all the things an object can do: all the object's procedures.
-In other words, an interface is a list of object methods.

 ## Investigating object interfaces